RanvierMUD/ranviermud/docs/extending/areas/rooms.md

 :    ***required*** Long description of the room shown under the title on look

 `npcs` _`Array<EntityReference>`_
-:    List of NPCs to place in this room on initial load
+:    List of NPCs to place in this room on initial load.
+You can customize the number of max instances of the NPC per room and the respawn chance by making the `npcs` entry an object as described above in the "Test Room 2" entry

 `items` _`Array<EntityReference>`_
 :    List of items to place in this room on initial load